josharsh/good-weather/README.md

-# Weather for VS Code
+# Good-Weather for VS Code

 ## Overview

-The Weather extension for Visual Studio Code (VS Code) offers a unique and immersive coding experience by automatically adjusting your editor's theme based on various contexts like the current weather, time of day, your mood, or even ambient sounds.
+The Good-Weather extension for Visual Studio Code (VS Code) offers a unique and immersive coding experience by automatically adjusting your editor's theme based on various contexts like the current weather, time of day, your mood, or even ambient sounds.
 It integrates seamlessly with VS Code, providing a tailored environment that can help improve focus, productivity, and overall coding enjoyment.

 ## Features